toggledbits/SiteSensor-Recipes/README.md

 # SiteSensor-Recipes

-Recipes for the SiteSensor plugin
+Catalog of recipes for the SiteSensor plugin.

+Please feel free to add your own recipes via pull request.